Efpophis/flex_spot_service/README.md

   only use for this service, and nothing else.
 * cluster port [default is 7300] - most clusters operate on this port. you should be able to leave the default value unless you know the node you want to use is on a different IP port.

+The information you enter will be populated in a config file which is installed to `/usr/local/etc/flex_spots.conf`.
+You can override this on the command-line using the `--config` argument if you want.

+#### flex_spots.conf File Format

+The `flex_spots.conf` is a yaml file format with 2 sections.
+The `cluster` section configures your connection to the cluster.
+The `perma-spots` section configures permanent spots you want to send to the radio and show on the pan-adapter.
+These don't have to be DX call signs.
+They can be band edges, or 6m and 10m FM repeater frequencies, or net frequencies, or whatever.
+I have pre-populated the file with the USA band edges and CW/SSB portion boundaries for 160m - 6m (not including 60m).
+The should be easy to extend to add or remove whatever you like.
+Just make sure to include all the fields in your new perma-spots.

+### Uninstalling

 If you don't like this, you can uninstall it by running:
 ```